 Our Expertise

-CGEn builds on the combined knowledge and expertise of the three regional centres in Toronto, Montreal and Vancouver.
-Over the last 15 years, these centres have continually kept state-of-the-art genomics research accessible to all Canadian researchers serving over 2000 Principal Investigator laboratories per year from academic, private, and government sectors alike.
+CGEn builds on the combined knowledge and expertise of the three nodes in Toronto, Montreal and Vancouver.
+These centres have an extensive track record in genomic science, leading, collaborating with and servicing the most important genomics programs in Canada from academic, private, and government sectors.
 Disciplines extend far beyond biomedical and health research, such as environment, infectious disease, agriculture, forestry, fisheries, zoology, botany, ecology, metagenomics, biofuels, bioremediation, disease surveillance, evolutionary biology, and others.

-The CGEn team also has a strong track record in method and technology development generating some of the earliest publications for RNA sequencing Morin et al., 2008, and for analyzing histone modifications Robertson et al., 2007.
+The CGEn team also has a strong track record in method and technology development generating some of the earliest publications for RNA sequencing, and for analyzing histone modifications.

-A number of bioinformatics tools developed by the CGEn centres have been adopted by researchers across the globe, examples include the CIRCOS viewer, which provides a graphical synopsis of genomic changes and alterations Krzywinski et al, 2009, and the ABySS assembler, which was the first short read assembler capable of assembling mammalian sized genomes Simpson et al, 2009.
+A number of bioinformatics tools developed by the CGEn centres have been adopted by researchers across the globe, examples include the CIRCOS viewer, which provides a graphical synopsis of genomic changes and alterations, the ABySS assembler, which was the first short read assembler capable of assembling mammalian sized genomes, and the GenPipes pipeline, which is a Python-based framework that facilitates the development and deployment of multi-step genomic workflows, optimized for High-Performance Computing (HPC) clusters and the cloud.

 Our Infrastructure